ANISE: Assembly-based Neural Implicit Surface rEconstruction: Related work

-More related to our approach are methods for generating the geometry of 3D parts and assembling them into a coherent shape.
-GRASS introduced a recursive neural network that represents shapes as binary part hierarchies whose leaves are decoded into geometric data~\cite{grass}.
-Dubrovina \etal~\cite{Dubrovina_2019_ICCV} proposed assembly-based neural shape modeling by first predicting voxelized parts, then part transformations through a spatial transformer.
-Li \etal~\cite{li2020learning} proposed another voxel-based method for generating parts, then assembling them through regressed transformations.
-All these approaches rely on voxels and their high memory consumption limits their ability to reconstruct high-resolution shapes.
-Moreover, both Dubrovina \etal~\cite{Dubrovina_2019_ICCV} and Li \etal~\cite{li2020learning} group part instances of the same \emph{semantic} label (e.g., all chair legs) under the same transformation.
-ANISE, on the other hand, builds on top of implicit function representations (leading to more detailed shapes) and does not require semantic labels, producing one transformation for each part instance; e.g., each chair leg instead of a group of legs.
-Closely related to our work is the assembly-based neural implicit method by Wu \etal (PQ-Net).
-While their method also uses neural implicits as part representations, it generates parts and their transformations sequentially and, similarly to previous approaches, does not employ a coarse-to-fine generative procedure, which we demonstrate to be highly beneficial (Section~\ref{res:ablation}).
-Moreover, our approach treats parts as sets instead of sequences, which simplifies the generation procedure –- generating shapes with several parts accounts a single forward pass in our model.
+More closely related to our work is the assembly-based neural implicit method by Wu \etal~(PQ-Net).
+Like our method, PQ-Net generates well-defined parts through neural implicits.
+In contrast to ANISE, their part generation is performed sequentially.
+Our approach treats parts as sets instead of sequences, which simplifies the generation procedure –- generating shapes with several parts accounts a single forward pass in our model.
 More importantly, we are able to obtain supervision from fully assembled shapes to fine-tune our model, leading to further qualitative and quantitative improvements.
-When combined, those characteristics lead to a significant improvement over PQ-Net in shape reconstruction from point clouds and single RGB images (Tables~\ref{tab:rgb_reconstruction}~and~\ref{tab:sota}).
+In contrast to PQ-Net, we also employ a coarse-to-fine generative procedure, which we demonstrate to be highly beneficial (Section~\ref{res:ablation}).
+When combined, all these characteristics lead to a significant improvement over PQ-Net in shape reconstruction from point clouds and single RGB images (Tables~\ref{tab:rgb_reconstruction}~and~\ref{tab:sota}).